GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 - Verify that `disneyland_reviews` has ~20,000 rows and `disneyland_attractions` has ~73 rows in AlloyDB.
 - Provide the SQL query you used to generate the embeddings natively in AlloyDB.
 - Run a similarity search query in AlloyDB demonstrating the top 5 attractions similar to `'thrilling dark ride in space'`.
-- Show a screenshot or visualization of your BigQuery Data Canvas showing the replicated reviews.
+- Show a visualization of your BigQuery Data Canvas showing the replicated reviews.

 ---